With a few simple floor plan tweaks, you can design a beautiful home that’s also practical to live in.

 26. Build a double-duty chimney.
 An exterior fireplace on the deck will be more economical if placed back to back with your interior fireplace.
 Both chimneys can be framed up together, so you’ll save both space and money.

 27. Look ahead.
-Even if you’re not designing your new log home for retirement, plan for a time of less mobility.
-"It doesn’t take much more to make doorways wide enough to accommodate a wheelchair," says Dennis.
-"Going from a 2-foot, 8-inch-wide door to a 3-foot-wide door may be only $40 extra."
+Even if you’re not designing your new log home for retirement, one of the smartest floor plan tweaks you can make is to plan for a time of less mobility.
+“It doesn’t take much more to make doorways wide enough to accommodate a wheelchair,” says Dave.
+“Going from a 2-foot, 8-inch-wide door to a 3-foot-wide door may be only $40 extra.”
 And while you’re at it, create an entry without steps.
 Small changes can make a big difference in the look and feel of your new home.
 So work with your designer to take a standard, by-the-plan home and turn it into a masterpiece.